SumoLogic/sumologic-documentation/docs/observability/application-components.md

 **To open Explore and Application Components View, do the following:**

 1. Log in to Sumo Logic and click **+ New** on the top menu bar.
-2. From the drop-down menu, choose **Explore**.
+1. From the drop-down menu, choose **Explore**.
 The Explore navigation panel appears on the left.
 1. Click the **Explore By** arrow and select **Application Components View** from the drop-down menu.
 An expandable list of your AWS environment hierarchy appears in the Explore panel.
 1. With the Application Components view selected in Explore, select an environment to view a list of its components.
 **Application Components - Environments Overview** appears on the right.
 This dashboard provides insights into the CRUD activities and monitor errors of each of the components in that environment.
 1. Similarly from the expanded environment select a component.
 The **Application Components - Database System Overview** dashboard appears in the window on the right.
 The dashboard provides an at-a-glance view of the different database engines present in the database component and insights on errors occurring across different engines.

-3. And then keep on going down the hierarchy to specific entities for each of the components to view dashboards at more granular levels.
-For example, in the below screenshot, we selected **db_cluster(mariadb_on_premise) > schema(db_test) > table (addproduct)** to go to the **MariaDB - Table Performance Metrics** dashboard.
+1. And then keep on going down the hierarchy to specific entities for each of the components to view dashboards at more granular levels.

 ## Frequently Asked Questions